FreekPluim/FreekPluim/README.md

 <h3>Roguelike (Working title)</h3>
 This is the game I am currently working on.
 It is a 3D, top-down, rogue-like, strategy game with turnbased combat.
 It is currently not in a playable state

+<h3>Bartender (Working title)</h3>
+In this game, you play as a bartender, making sure that people are of the right age to drink, which can be dificult when elves age differently than humand.
+And styling the bar how you would like.

 <h3>School project rework</h3>
 I am also reworking a game i created in a group project in 2022.
 This game connects your phone to a game and uses it as a steering wheel for a karting game.
 This is playable with up to 4 players.